 Provided with a persistent URL.

-(O) It should be possible for third parties to submit error, QA or corrective annotations to published data, provided it is presented in a common format.
+(M) It should be possible for third parties (general public, individual experts and language service providers alike, as well as automated language services) to submit error, QA or corrective annotations to published data, provided it is presented in a common format, with metadata conformant to one of the commonly accepted and documented universal error typologies, and/or appropriate quality metrics.

 (O) The status of submitted error, QA or corrective annotation, as it is considered for integration by the curator of the data set, should be made available with reference to the original submissions and in a common format.